Structure

 Sam was raised and educated in the Territory and is passionate about business growth, major projects and tourism development.
 Previous roles include as a commercial and litigation lawyer, prosecutor with the Northern Territory Director of Public Prosecutions, Ministerial advisor and Chief of Staff, and Executive Director of Northern Territory Major Projects.

-Sam is currently also the General Manager of the Darwin Waterfront Corporation, which is co-located with the AustralAsia Railway Corporation in Darwin.
+Sam is currently also the Deputy Chief Executive Officer of the Darwin Waterfront Corporation, which shares services with and is co-located with the AustralAsia Railway Corporation in Darwin.
 The Darwin Waterfront Precinct enjoys an average 1.2 million visits every year and Sam’s role with the Corporation has broad responsibilities, including as Project Administrator for the Darwin Convention Centre PPP and management of the Stokes Hill Wharf.

 South Australia